-&quot;Covered commodity" is not a term of art used either in the Mississippi statute or draft regulations.
-This provision appears to be taken directly from Section 10861 of the Farm Security and Rural Investment Act of 2002 (P.L.
+[&]quot;Covered commodity" is not a term of art used either in the Mississippi statute or draft regulations.
+This provision appears to be taken directly from Section 10816 of the Farm Security and Rural Investment Act of 2002 (P.L.
 107-171) (the Farm Bill), which amended the Agricultural Marketing Act of 1946 to establish a retail country of origin labeling program for "covered commodities," including meat, perishable agricultural commodities, seafood, and peanuts.
+The "covered commodity" language was not used in the final rules.